-- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' 2023 which covers safeguarding information for staff. - o College leaders, including the DSL/DDSLs will read KCSIE in its entirety. - o College leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This information is kept on our training log and MIS system. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the college internal safeguarding processes, as part of their induction.
+- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' 2023 which covers safeguarding information for staff. - College leaders, including the DSL/DDSLs will read KCSIE in its entirety. - College leaders and all members of staff will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This information is kept on our CPOMS Library. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the college internal safeguarding processes, as part of their induction.
 This is achieved through induction training and eLearning.
 This training is regularly updated and is in line with advice from the safeguarding partners. - We are in the process of recruiting trustees who will receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole college approach to safeguarding.
 This training is regularly updated. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
 This training will be updated at least annually.
-This will be achieved through annual September INSET. - Online safety training for staff will be integrated, aligned and considered as part of the whole college safeguarding approach and wider staff training and curriculum planning.
+This will be achieved through annual September INSET. - The DSL and DDSLs will undertake child protection and safeguarding training at least every 2 years.
+In addition, they will update their knowledge and skills at regular intervals, and at least annually (for example through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments). - All staff undertake Prevent awareness training. - All advisors receive training about safeguarding and child protection (including online safety) at induction, which is regularly updated.
+The chair of advisors also completes training in managing allegations. - Online safety training for staff will be integrated, aligned and considered as part of the whole college safeguarding approach and wider staff training and curriculum planning.
 This will be achieved through annual updates and eLearning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This will be achieved via email, e-bulletins, staff meetings and weekly CPD slots. - Liberty Training recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape college safeguarding arrangements and child protection policies.
-This will be achieved via input from knowledgeable and experienced staff, inviting input at staff meetings. - The Headteacher/DSL and Office/HR Manager will maintain an up to date record of safeguarding training and who has been trained.
+This will be achieved via email, e-bulletins, staff meetings and weekly CPD slots. - Liberty College recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape college safeguarding arrangements and child protection policies.
+This will be achieved via input from Page | 27 knowledgeable and experienced staff, inviting input at staff meetings.

+• The Office/HR Manager will maintain an up to date record of safeguarding training and who has been trained.